-For the second consecutive day, the Israel Electric Corporation reported record-breaking winter electricity consumption, reaching 12,624 megawatts in the evening as temperatures dipped to below-freezing levels in some places around the country.
+For the second consecutive day, the Israel Electric Corporation reported record-breaking winter electricity consumption, as temperatures dipped below freezing at higher elevations in the evening.

-Schools remained open in most communities in Israel, but the Knesset canceled all of day's meetings in light of the inclement weather predictions.
+Schools remained open in most communities, but the Knesset canceled all of the day’s meetings in light of the expected inclement weather.

-As a precautionary measure in anticipation of more storms, police temporarily closed off Highway 443 in both directions from Shilet Junction to Mahane Ofer, as well as Highway 45 from Atarot Junction in the direction heading to Jerusalem and the highway leading from Ma'aleh Hahamisha to Kiryat Anavim.
+As a precautionary measure, police temporarily closed Route 443, one of the main highways connecting the capital and the coastal area, in both directions from the Shilat junction to Mahaneh Ofer, as well as Route 45 from the Atarot junction in the direction heading to Jerusalem, and the highway leading from Kibbutz Ma’aleh Hahamisha to Kibbutz Kiryat Anavim.

-Nearby, in Gush Etzion, 3 cm. of snow managed to pile up.
-Since Friday, the Judean Hill region has seen 50-80 mm. of rainfall, with some places getting 100 mm. of rain.
+In Gush Etzion to the south, 3 cm. of snow managed to pile up.
+Since Friday, the Judean Hills received 50-80 mm. of rainfall, with some places getting 100 mm. of rain.

-The coldest place in the South was Mitzpe Ramon, where sleet arrived in the area and temperatures dipped down to freezing levels along with wind speeds up to 50 kph.
+The coldest place in the South was Mitzpe Ramon, where sleet arrived and temperatures dipped down to freezing along with wind speeds up to 50 kph.

-Safed retained its title as Israel's coldest locale, with a low of -3 degrees at night to accompany by light snowfall.
+Safed retained its title as the country’s coldest city, with a low of -3º at night to accompany by light snowfall.

-Scattered showers graced Tel Aviv throughout the day, with the city reaching a high of 11 degrees.
-Since Friday, parts of the central coastal plain have received between 20 and 50 mm. of rain.
+Scattered showers graced Tel Aviv throughout the day, with the city reaching a high of 11º.
+Since Friday, parts of the central Coastal Plain have received between 20 and 50 mm. of rain.
 The amounts so far this winter in the area have been from 110-130% higher than those during the same period last year.

-The Dead Sea was still the warmest place to be, with a high of 14 degrees in Ein Gedi and a nighttime low of 9 degrees.
-Eilat saw a similar 14-degree high but a slightly colder 7-degree low.
+The Dead Sea was still the warmest place to be, with a high of 14º in Ein Gedi and a nighttime low of 9º.
+Eilat saw a similar 14º high but a slightly colder 7º low. •